 Available options include a luxury package of alloy wheels, sunroof and fog lights, and a luxury leather package.

-In a world of conventional cars, the unmistakable “Bug” stands alone.
-It borrows very heavily on its predecessor’s styling, but that’s where the similarities end – unlike the old, this new one accelerates, and it heats.
-It also handles very nicely, with the same surefootedness and instant steering response of the Golf upon which it is based.
+In a world of conventional cars, the unmistakable “Bug” stands alone; its facelift modernizes it without compromising its traditional styling.
+It handles very well, with the same surefootedness and instant steering response of the Golf upon which it is based.

 The round design means exceptional room in the front seat, but very tall rear passengers will smack their heads on the rear window.
 It seems the obvious place for small children, but be sure they’re old enough to fasten their seat belts – it’s a long and difficult reach to the back seat, even with the “easy entry system” that allows the front seats to slide ahead, and it will be tough for parents to put an infant into a baby seat, or fasten a youngster’s seatbelt.